 AI For No-Water Calls

-iando.ai answers no-water, low pressure, main shutoff, failed valve, suspected service line, tenant, and after hours plumbing calls 24/7 so whole property water loss gets captured, organized, and moved into a credible dispatch or callback path.
+iando.ai answers no-water, low pressure, main shutoff, failed valve, suspected service line, tenant, business opening, and after-hours plumbing calls 24/7 so whole-property water loss gets captured, organized, and moved into a credible dispatch or callback path.

-Built for plumbing teams where the first answer must lower anxiety, capture scope and access, avoid unsafe promises, and help the on-call person separate utility, valve, pressure, service line, and property manager next steps.
+Built for plumbing teams where the first answer needs to lower anxiety, capture scope and access, avoid unsafe water-quality or repair promises, and help the on-call person separate utility, valve, pressure, service line, tenant, and staff-review next steps.

-Edit call volume, buyer intent, 25% lift, and average protected urgent water response value.
+Edit call volume, qualified intent, 25% lift, and average protected urgent water response value.

 Planning model only.
 Replace with call logs, after hours share, whole property water loss rate, shutoff valve mix, pressure loss calls, utility handoff rate, service line repair mix, tenant impact, dispatch capacity, and actual average invoice value.